rkonoplev/dniester/docs/en/PRINCIPLES.md

         "just in case."
     -   **No Premature Optimization:** Performance optimization (e.g., migrating to a reactive stack) is planned only after real-world measurements reveal bottlenecks, not in advance.

+### DRY (Don't Repeat Yourself)

+This principle aims to reduce code duplication, which improves maintainability and reduces the likelihood of errors.

+-   **Implementation in the project:**
+    -   **Base Classes and Interfaces:** Using common base classes for entities (e.g., `BaseEntity` for audit fields) and interfaces for repositories (Spring Data JPA) helps avoid repeating code for common operations.
+    -   **Utility Methods:** Common helper methods and classes (e.g., for string manipulation, validation) are extracted into separate utilities.
+    -   **MapStruct:** Using MapStruct for automatic generation of mappers between DTOs and entities significantly reduces boilerplate code.

+### Fail-Fast

+This principle states that a system should detect errors as early as possible and report them, stopping further execution.

+-   **Implementation in the project:**
+    -   **Input Data Validation:** Strict validation of DTOs at the controller and service layers using Bean Validation.
+Invalid data is rejected at the earliest stages.
+    -   **Precondition Checks:** Using assertions or explicit checks at the beginning of methods to ensure the correctness of input parameters.

+### Convention over Configuration

+This principle, actively used in Spring Boot, aims to reduce the number of decisions a developer needs to make by providing sensible defaults.

+-   **Implementation in the project:**
+    -   **Spring Boot Starters:** Automatic configuration of dependencies and components (e.g., `spring-boot-starter-web` automatically configures Tomcat, Spring MVC).
+    -   **Spring Data JPA:** Automatic generation of repository implementations based on interface method naming.
+    -   **Flyway:** Automatic detection and application of migrations from standard directories.